 Nick Gefroh, timbales, percussion, vocals

 After many years as a jazz drummer in Portland, L.A. and New York.
 Nick helped start Portland’s first Latin Jazz and salsa band in the mid 70’s with a group called Montuno.
 After that he led a band called Manteca, which later developed into Pa’lante.
 He took time off to travel and study in South America and recently traveled to Cuba.
-In the last year, Nick has also achieved the title of “Tamborero Consagrado” (player of the sacred bata drums).
+Nick and our bongo player Jeff are both consecrated bata players.

 Marty Velez, bongo, percussion, vocals